jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 ### Proof is in the pudding<br>

-Velocity, exit velocity, spin-rate and location are all useful data but when it comes down to it, what we really want to get down to is effectiveness.
-Is the pitcher limiting walks, missing bats and is the the ball, when hit, going to where they are instead of where they ain't.
+Velocity, Exit Velocity, Spin Rate and Location are all useful data but when it comes down to it, what we really want is to measure effectiveness.
+Is the pitcher limiting Walks, missing bats and is the ball, when hit, landing where they are instead of where they ain't.
 Let's take a look at pitch results and see what stands out.<br>

 <DataTable data={gb_player_events} groupBy=player_name groupsOpen=false>
  	<Column id=player_name/>